 Silverado 2WD to 4WD Conversion Kit

-4. Transfer Case – Recommended to source the one from lower-end models with the floor shifter.
+- 4. Transfer Case – It is recommended to source the one from lower-end models with the floor shifter.

 I would recommend taking the transfer case to a professional garage to have it wired up correctly since there are all sorts of speed sensors and electric wiring that require a professional touch.
 If you shop around wisely you could source all your parts for under $2000.